-Representatives are available at Health and Wellness Services to answer your questions about WSU Medical Insurance, studentinsurance@wsu.edu or 509-335-3575.
-Temporary insurance cards are also available online.
-You may obtain these by creating an account on the Maksin website.
-A permanent card will be mailed to your local address on file with the university and will arrive within two weeks of sign up.

-For more information about the Graduate Student Medical and Dental Insurance Plan, please visit here.
+Representatives are available at Health and Wellness Services to answer your questions about WSU Student Medical Insurance, studentinsurance@wsu.edu or 509-335-3575.
+For more information about the Graduate Student Medical and Dental Insurance Plan, and to download health cards, please visit here.

-Students on appointment for the academic year and/or spring semester will be automatically covered throughout the summer.
+Students on appointment for the spring semester will be automatically covered throughout the summer.